merge-lab/merge-lab.github.io/README.md

 3. Go to `localhost:1313` or similar in your browser and you should see the website!

 # Editing the website
 All of the CSS should have been completed by Lilly so all you should need to focus on is in the `content` folder.
-If you want to change the

 * `news.md` is where we add new happenings to the lab
 * `publications.md` is where we give brief summaries of new papers that have come out.
 The auto generating table format is a bit finnicky, so you'll have to do a mix of Markdown and HTML.
 Following the existing format should show you how it's done!

-## Adding your own people page
+## Adding your own people page, news item, etc.
-TBD when I have people, but I expect to follow [this format](https://github.com/clearoboticslab/clearoboticslab.github.io#add-yourself)
+Submit a pull request following the existing format on the website

 # Publishing your changes
 1. Run `hugo --gc --minify` to build a `docs` folder